aleksey00/dust-fairy/README.md

 ## ABSTRACT
 This system, with a few easy steps, will help achieve set-it-and-forget-it automation.
 Using just a few commonly found sensors, relays, and contactors with other easily swappable components that make up dust-fairy, the system will accommodate any size setup, from the smallest home-hobbyist garage setup to a large industrial system without breaking a buck.

-The idea is to use Arduino as the brain of the operation to detect the activation signal of particular equipment and keep open the corresponding blast gate while closing other blast gates and activating the dust collection system for better performance.
+The idea is to use Arduino as the brain of the operation to detect the activation signal of particular equipment and keep the corresponding blast gate open while closing non-active blast gates simultaneously activating the dust collection system for better performance.

 Integrated safety features, especially for large industrial dust collector systems, protect ductwork with gates by defaulting to always open state and never close all blast gates at any time.
 With dust collection timer delay and blast gate open cycle to clear ductwork, system will keep ductwork free of leftover dust.

-Future expansion may include sensors for statistical analysis of negative pressure generated in the ductwork for preventative system maintenance and logging static pressure difference in the system.
+Future expansion may include sensors for statistical analysis of negative pressure generated in the ductwork and preventative system maintenance with logging static pressure difference in the system.

 ## INTRODUCTION
 Industrial systems of larger sizes are incredibly costly and complicated.
 Small shop systems are also expensive, very limiting in customization, and are not reliable.
 Arduino can help in the centralization and infinite customization of the project with readily available inexpensive components.
-This system is in the sweet spot for anyone wishing to have automation of a dust collection system with multiple workstations in the shop.

-This project is for anyone who wishes to have smart and compact system automation without breaking a penny bank and have infinite customization with option of future expansion.
+This project is for anyone who wishes to have smart and compact dust collection system automation with multiple workstations in the shop without breaking a penny bank and have virtually infinite customization with the code and option of future expansion.

-This project aims to completely automate machinery and/or outlets for machinery for the dust collection system to kick in.
+Project aims to completely automate machinery and/or outlets for machinery for the dust collection system to kick in.
 To operate, turn on your shop equipment, and the system automatically detects which blast gate to open and which to close for better performance.
 Once the shop equipment is turned off system will automatically keep the dust collector on to clear the ductway of remaining dust with all open blast gates, and it will keep them open for safety reasons by default.
 The dust collector off delay also prevents rapid on and off of the duct collector to prevent premature motor failure.

 ## IDEA
 DIY inexpensive Arduino-based system controlling relays and solenoids to open and close pneumatic blast gates and turn on and off dust collection system via a contactor.
 The system should be housed neatly in one spot for easy access and troubleshooting.